 May through July is the mating season, and you can book tours to glimpse this during diving tours around Isla Mujeres.
 The Carey Dive Center runs turtle mating dives.

 How Can I See an Adult Sea Turtle Onshore in Cancun?

 They are spectacular creatures to see walking along the sand, but it is ILLEGAL to disrupt them in any way.
 If you want to see them, pick a nice quiet spot, preferably on a moonlit night, and chill.
-When you see a turtle, stay far away (at least 10 meters) and do not smoke or use any flash photography.
+Stay far away (at least 10 meters) when you see a turtle, and do not smoke or use any flash photography.
 Watch this miracle from a respectful distance, staying very quiet.
 If you disrupt the mother, she may abandon what she is doing.
 Then she may return to the ocean and dump the eggs where they will have no chance of survival.
 When encountering a nest, let the security guards know so they can protect it.

 Guided turtle walks are offered by Centro Ecological Akemal and are a great way to gain knowledge while observing these creatures.

 Four of the seven species of sea turtles live and make nests off the coast of eastern Mexico.
 You can find green turtles (which they call tortuga blanca), loggerhead turtles, and hawksbill turtles, as well as the occasional leatherback.